 These programs are supported by public funds from the NYC Department of Cultural Affairs; additional support is provided by the membership of the Greater Astoria Historical Society.

 Locations subject to change.
 All tours run approximately 2 to 2-and-a-half hours unless noted.
 Note: MTA train schedules on weekends, as well as tour dates, are subject to change.

 All tours cost $15 for Greater Astoria Historical Society members, $20 for non-members.

 RSVP for whichever tours you wish to attend to email@example.com or Kevin Walsh at firstname.lastname@example.org or email@example.com.
 However, walk-ups are always welcome!

 ForgottenTour #120, Sunday, August 27, 12 noon, Yorkville/Little Hungary

-The remnants of two European enclaves in the upper east side will be reviewed on this tour, which includes some interesting architecture, churches and parks, and some details on the brand-new 2nd Avenue Subway.
-Meet at the new entrance for the 2nd Avenue Subway (Q) on the east side of 2nd Avenue between East 83rd and 84th Streets.
+The remnants of two European enclaves in the upper east side will be reviewed on this tour, which includes some beautiful architecture, churches and parks, river views, hidden enclaves, and some details on the brand-new 2nd Avenue Subway.
+Meet at the new entrance for the 2nd Avenue Subway (Q) on the east side of 2nd Avenue at East 83rd Street.

 *special start time